Step 1 – Determine if Hardship Withdrawals Are Allowed

 Step 4 – Send Hardship WIthdrawal Form to the Program

 Once you receive the participant’s completed form, and Form W-4P (if applicable), you must review and sign it as the Authorized Plan Representative.
-Mail the completed Hardship Withdrawal Form to the Program using one of the methods described under “Mail & Email” in the Forms, Tools and Resources section of the Guide or the address on the form.
+Submit the completed Hardship Withdrawal Form to the Program using one of the methods described under “Mail & Email” in the Forms, Tools and Resources section of the Guide or to the address on the form.

 Steps 5 Through 7 – the Program’s Role